Xiscollado/angular_landing/README.md

 ##Test and deploy

-1.gulp test // unit testing
+1.gulp test for unit testing
-2.gulp e2e // End to End testing
+2.gulp e2e for End to End testing
-3,gulp deploy // for deploy the app
+3,gulp deploy for for deploy the app